Fujimoto–Belleau reaction

 The Fujimoto–Belleau reaction is a chemical reaction that forms cyclic α-substituted α,β-unsaturated ketones from enol lactones.
 The reaction was discovered in 1951 by George I. Fujimoto and Bernard Belleau.
 Belleau used this reaction to synthesize 1-methyl-3-keto-1,2,3,9,10,10a-hexahydrophenanthrene from a ketoacid starting material and Fujimoto demonstrated that steroids could be synthesized from naturally occurring lactone species using this method as well.

-The reaction is a Grignard reaction, followed by a H-shift, an enol-keto tautomerisation and an Aldol addition reaction.
-The last step is an elimination (Aldol condensation) reaction with an E1CB mechanism.
+The reaction starts with opening the ring by the attack of the Grignard reagent, forming an enolate.
+A proton transfer occurs, forming another enolate via deprotonation of the carbon atom attached to the R group.
+Using the enolate, an aldol condensation then occurs with aqueous or acidic workup—i.e., aldol addition followed by an E1cB elimination of hydroxide occurs.

-Applications of the Fujimoto-Belleau Reaction
+Applications of the Fujimoto–Belleau reaction

 Steroid synthesis

-The Fujimoto-Belleau reaction is used in commonly used in steroid synthesis.
+The Fujimoto–Belleau reaction is used in commonly used in steroid synthesis.
 The reaction can be employed in the syntheses of steroids such as cholestenone, testosterone, and cortisone.
-Below is a scheme for the Fujimoto-Belleau reaction invoked in steroid synthesis.
+Below is a scheme for the Fujimoto–Belleau reaction invoked in steroid synthesis.
 Note that this pathway is not the true total syntheses for these steroids.